 Te Muri acquisition key to coastal trail

-It was to form part of a scenic coastal road.
-In 1966, when the regional council secured 63.8 hectares of coastal land at Te Muri for that purpose, such car‑centric thinking went unchallenged.
+It was to have formed part of a scenic coastal road.
+In 1973, when the regional councilthe then Auckland Regional Authority secured 63.8 hectares of coastal land at Te Muri for that purpose, such car‑centric thinking went unchallenged.

-Subsequently, the regional council’s ardour for the coastal road connecting Mahurangi West and Wenderholm cooled, replaced by plans for a road to extend from Ngārewa Drive, across Te Muri estuary to a 2000-car parking area.
+Subsequently, the regional council’s ardour for the coastal road connecting Mahurangi West and Wenderholm cooled, replaced by plans for a road to extend from Ngārewa Drive, across Te Muri estuary to a 4000-car parking areaalso remembered as a 2000-car parking area.